mizziness/applause-wp/wp-content/plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.3 - 12/09/2023 =
+- Security: enhanced the security by sanitizing some parameters
+- Fix: fixed 'Constant FILTER_SANITIZE_STRING is deprecated in PHP 8'
+- Fix: fixed 'Undefined property : stdClass::$data_free'
+- Fix: fixed 'PHP Fatal error:  Uncaught TypeError: date(): Argument #2 ($timestamp) must be of type ?int'
+- Tweak: better handling of nonces
+- Compatibility: tested with the latest version of WordPress 6.3.1

 = 3.1.2 - 22/02/2023 =
 - Security fix: when saving the settings